-like stepping in the shower after a long day and tipping your head back, letting the water run over your forehead and into your ears, shutting out all sound.
+Love is like stepping in the shower after a long day and tipping your head back, letting the water run over your forehead and into your ears, shutting out all sound.

 It’s like reaching the top of a hill after a long climb and seeing the city’s twinkling lights, little man-made stars that look so far away, and you, like a God, just steps from the moon.

-It’s like waking up without an alarm, warm and soft, nestled between pillows, the sun lazily poking through the blinds.
+Love is waking up without an alarm, warm and soft, nestled between pillows, the sun lazily poking through the blinds.

 It’s like a full belly, and curling up on the couch next to a sleeping puppy, content and drifting in and out of a nap.